 Substantial Spread Minimal/Moderate Spread Low/No Spread Coordinate with local and state DPH health officials Participate in contact tracing efforts and specimen collection efforts as directed by local health officials (to the extent feasible) Schools that are closed, remain closed.
 Implement distance/remote learning.
 Close off affected areas and if possible, wait 24 hours before cleaning and disinfecting.
-Consider ways to accommodate needs of children, teachers/staff, and families at higher risk for severe illness (see Protecting Vulnerable Populations for considerations) For additional guidance on addressing community spread, see the CDC's Considerations for Schools Establish and maintain communication with local and state DPH health officials Participate in contact tracing efforts and specimen collection efforts as directed by local health officials (to the extent feasible) Implement enhanced social distancing measures (see Transitioning, Large Group Gatherings, and Teaching and Learning) Post signage in classrooms, hallways, and entrances to communicate how to stop the spread.
+Consider ways to accommodate needs of children, teachers/staff, and families at higher risk for severe illness (see Protecting Vulnerable Populations for considerations) For additional guidance on addressing community spread, see the CDC's Considerations for Schools Establish and maintain communication with local and state DPH health officials Participate in contact tracing efforts and specimen collection efforts.
+Implement enhanced social distancing measures (see Transitioning, Large Group Gatherings, and Teaching and Learning) Post signage in classrooms, hallways, and entrances to communicate how to stop the spread.
 COVID-19 symptoms, preventative measures (including staying home when sick), good hygiene, and school/district specific protocols Establish a protocol for students/staff who feel ill/experience symptoms when they come to school (see When a Child, Staff Member, or Visitor Becomes Sick at School) Isolate and deep clean impacted classrooms and spaces Consider ways to accommodate needs of children, teachers/staff, and families at higher risk for severe illness (see Protecting Vulnerable Populations for considerations) Students must be fever free without medication for 72 hours before returning to school Northwestern R-I Schools have the authority and flexibility to close school buildings and utilize distance/remote learning as needed.
-Establish and maintain communication with local and state DPH health officials Participate in contact tracing efforts and specimen collection efforts as directed by local health officials (if feasible) Post signage in classrooms, hallways, and entrances to communicate how to stop the spread.
-COVID-19 symptoms, preventative measures (including staying home when sick), good hygiene, and school/district specific protocols Establish a protocol for students/staff who feel ill/experience symptoms when they come to school (see When a Child, Staff Member, or Visitor Becomes Sick at School) Consider ways to accommodate needs of children, teachers/staff, and families at higher risk for severe illness (see Protecting Vulnerable Populations for considerations) Students must be fever free without medication for 24 hours before returning to school
+Contact tracing will no longer take place at school.
+Close contacts from the school environment will no longer be removed from school.
+Face coverings will be allowed but not required.
+Students who test positive for COVID-19 will still be recommended to follow current CDC Guidance Students who are ill will be sent home and not allowed to return until they are fever free (less than 100.4) for twenty-four hours.
+Please continue to self-monitor for symptoms of COVID-19 and take the appropriate precautions.